William Lindsay Windus

 William Lindsay Windus (1822–1907) was an English painter, part of a group of Liverpool painters who were influenced by the Pre-Raphaelite style.

 Life and work

 He was born in Liverpool, England, was initially taught art by William Daniels (1813–1880), then went on to study at the Liverpool Academy.
 On a visit to London in 1850 he became converted to the Pre-Raphaelite style.
 He exhibited his new style of painting with the work Burd Helen at the Royal Academy, London in 1856.
 The picture caught the eye of Dante Gabriel Rossetti and John Ruskin which helped establish Windus as a respected artist.

-His first painting was oil on canvas titled Black Boy, 1844.
+Windus's 1844 painting The Black Boy is in the collection of National Museums Liverpool and is displayed at the International Slavery Museum.